tinomager/llm-deepdive-session/README.md

 ## Sample 1: ChatGPT clone with OpenAI and Streamlit

-To demonstrate, how OpenAI and Streamlit work together to give you visual access to an Azure OpenAI service instance, please review deep-dive-openai.py
+To demonstrate, how OpenAI and Streamlit work together to give you visual access to an Azure OpenAI service instance, please review deep-dive-openai.py.
+With the OpenAI SDK you can control the parameters of the model call, including the temperature value (from 0 with less creativity to 1 with high creativity and hallucination risk)

 Within this solution Streamlit acts as a web server that generates a web frontend for the user.
 When the user inputs its text to the input textbox, this questions is sent to Azure OpenAI service through the Open AI Python SDK.
 The response and all previous messages were managed by the application to and sent as the history to the service.